West Riding and Grimsby Railway: Completing the line

 The original authorisation had included a curve to the Midland Railway (former North Midland Railway section) Rotherham to Leeds line; it was a short curve from Sandal junction to Walton junction.
 This had not been submitted for inspection earlier, and Captain Tyler looked at it on 5 June 1866, but he declined to sanction opening of it at first.
 He later agreed to the use of the curve on 31 July, and it was opened on 1 September 1866.
 Completion of the section between Adwick junction and Haggs Wood junction had been delayed awaiting the finalisation of the South Yorkshire Railway's new line; in addition it was doubled on GNR insistence.
 It opened on 1 November 1866.

 The stations between Doncaster and Wakefield were Hampole, South Elmsall, Hemsworth, Nostell, and Sandal.
 Adwick was opened on 1 March 1866, and renamed Adwick-le-Street & Carcroft 13 months later, although the inhabitants had expressed a preference for Carcroft.
 (It had originally been planned to call it Red House.)

 A station had been built at Barnby Dun on the Adwick junction to Stainforth line but apparently it was never used for regular passenger traffic, although it was handling goods by 1867.
 From the early 1870s it was occasionally used by excursion trains, apparently having been opened solely for that purpose.
 It was renamed Bramwith by 1889 to avoid confusion with the Barnby Dun station on the South Yorkshire Railway nearby.

 Wakefield station

-The Wakefield Westgate station had been opened by the Bradford, Wakefield and Leeds Railway, with limited facilities as a wayside station.
+The Wakefield Westgate station had been opened by the Bradford, Wakefield and Leeds Railway (BW&LR), with limited facilities as a wayside station.
 It was plain that it needed to be improved, and the WR&GR obtained the West Riding and Grimsby Railway Act 1864 (27 & 28 Vict. c. xci) on 23 June 1864 authorising a new station at Westgate.
-It was to be located on the West Yorkshire Railway (as the BW&LR had become), for the joint use of the Midland Railway, WYR, MS&LR, and SYR, all of which subscribed to its cost.
+It was to be located on the West Yorkshire Railway (WYR) (as the BW&LR had become), for the joint use of the Midland Railway, WYR, MS&LR, and SYR, all of which subscribed to its cost.
 The new station was in use on 1 May 1867.
 A new goods station, joint with the Midland Railway and the MS&LR was opened alongside on 1 July 1868.